theotricou/Ghost_abba_baba/README.md

 # Ghost_abba_baba

-codes and datas from the paper XXXXXXXXXXXXXXXXX
+code and data from the paper XXXXXXXXXXXXXXXXX